bbc/bbc-a11y/README.md

+# WARNING - PROTOTYPE SOFTWARE

+This project is still at an experimental / proof-of-concept stage.
+Please set your expectations appropriately, but *do* give us as much feedback as you can.

 #BBC Accessiblity Standards

 This tool runs a set of tests against a set of URLs to verify whether each one meets the [BBC accessibility standards](http://www.bbc.co.uk/guidelines/futuremedia/accessibility/).